AndrewPaulLund/cs205project/README.md

 #### Installing the SAMtools analysis suite
 SAMtools is already available on the HMSRC cluster.
-In order to download, install and run  and  local version on the login node, we performed the following steps:
+In order to download, install and run  and  local version for us to modify on the HMSRC login node, we performed the following steps:

 ```Bash
 # clone repositories, and install programs